roseewood/Postman-API-Fundamentals/README.md

 <h2>Request methods</h2>
 <p>When we make an HTTP call to a server, we specify a request method that indicates the type of operation we are about to perform.
 These are also called HTTP verbs.</p>
 <p>Some common HTTP request methods correspond to the CRUD operations mentioned earlier.
-You can see a list of more methods here.</p><br>
+You can see a list of more methods <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods" targer="_blank">here</a>.</p><br>

 <table>
 <tr>